linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 06 Liquidity Risk.md

 We now turn to the interaction between interest rate risk and liquidity risk.
 There are two ways to explain this interaction.
 First, suppose we have deposit interest rate ceilings.
 Given this ceiling, a rise in market interest rates causes withdrawals because depositors can earn higher rates elsewhere.
 Hence, deposit interest rate ceilings transform interest rate risk into withdrawal risk.

 Another way to understand this interaction is by returning to the example we discussed in the section under interest rate risk.
 If the term structure receives a random shock that causes interest rates to rise, it is possible that you will experience a deposit outflow as your depositors will want to reinvest their money at the prevailing higher interest rates.
 You have two ways to finance these withdrawals.
 One way is for you to acquire new (partially insured) deposits.
-But this

-may require you to pay a premium to depositors due to a possible informational asymmetry about your loan portfolio.
+But this may require you to pay a premium to depositors due to a possible informational asymmetry about your loan portfolio.
 Moreover, you must satisfy reserve and capital requirements on deposits.
 An alternative is to liquidate part of your asset portfolio to meet these unanticipated deposit withdrawals.
 You can do this by selling off marketable securities you hold or by selling off some of your loans.<sup>5</sup> Due to an informational asymmetry about your loans, however, you may only be able to sell your loans for less than what you think they are worth.
 The loss you incur as a result is also a part of liquidity risk.
 Although this loss is precipitated by an unfavorable move in interest rates, note again the central role played by asymmetric information.
 Moreover, the greater the asymmetric information, the greater the potential for loss, and hence the lower the asset's liquidity.
 This is why, despite an active secondary market, a corporation's common stock is not as liquid as a U.S. Treasury bill.

 # SOME FORMAL DEFINITIONS OF LIQUIDITY

 Think of $P^*$ as the full-value price of an asset, that is, the highest price an owner can expect to realize by liquidating one unit, provided all useful preparations are made for the sale.
 If the asset is sold before all useful preparations can be made, a lesser price will be realized.
-Call this lesser price  $P_i$ , where  $i = 0, \dots, n$  indicates the time used for marketing, and  $n$  is the time needed to realize full value.
+Call this lesser price $P_i$, where $i = 0, \dots, n$ indicates the time used for marketing, and $n$ is the time needed to realize full value.
 The length of time used should be thought of as the interval between a decision to sell and the time at which a sales contract is consummated.<sup>6</sup> Hence

 $$
 P_{n} = P^{*}